 - 5) Browse for the data file - Navigate to data file that you previously copied to your local storage.
 Choose it and click "Open" to load the file.

 - 6) Use your backup – All the Outlook backup data files will be loaded, including folders, messages, contacts, calendar entries and others.

-In case, you face any issues while making back up of your Microsoft Outlook account then connect with us at Outlook Customer Support Phone Number and get step by step guidelines for appropriate details and information.
+In case, you face any issues while making back up of your Microsoft Outlook account then connect with us at Outlook Support Number and get step by step guidelines for appropriate details and information.